How To Grow Cannabis (#2): How to Germinate Weed Seeds

 Step 5: Add Germinated Seeds

 Gingerly place one germinated seed in the center of each wet grow bag (the area with the Light Warrior Seed Starting Mix), taproot facing down.
 Just barely cover it with soil.
 Make sure you continue to track which seeds/strains are in which bags, adding plant labels to the bags or to the soil.
 Place plastic wrap over the top of the grow bag and secure with clips.
-Poke a couple holes in it to create a nice warm terrarium kinda thing.
+Poke a couple of holes in it to create a nice warm terrarium kinda thing.

 Step 6: Add Light